Xylazine Wounds: Appearance, Risks & Medical Treatment

 • Amputation in very severe cases, such as extreme necrosis or nerve damage

-Xylazine wound management at home
+Xylazine wound care management at home

 • Cleaning the wound daily with soap and water or saline solution